If you’re planning your first time visit to Paris, then you are probably thinking about what to do, what to expect, when to go and where to stay.

 You can admire it from the streets that surround it and you can also get tickets to go inside and climb to the rooftop, where there’s a viewing platform with panoramic views of Paris, including the Eiffel Tower, Sacre-Couer and La Defense.

 Top Tip: come just before sunset to watch the sky change colour and to see the lights come on over Paris.
-I love this spot at this time so much, I recommend it as the place to end the day on my Paris in one day itinerary.
+I love this spot at this time so much, I recommend it as the place to end the day on my Paris 2-day itinerary.

 4. The Louvre